w3c/wai-arrm/content/tasks.md

 **This is not a complete, definitive, or official list of accessibility tasks.**

-It offers a starting point for a role-based approach to addressing Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) success criteria.

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

+These tasks offer a starting point for a role-based approach to addressing Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) 2.1 success criteria.
+A later iteration will include the success criteria added in WCAG 2.2.

 This information is also available to download as a [single CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/aarrm-all-tasks.csv).